 Travelers are instructed to follow guidance from the Centers for Disease Control and Prevention (CDC), which requires all travelers age two and older to wear masks, which may be removed for brief periods while eating or drinking.
 The federal mask order, which was signed last week, mandates travelers within the U.S. and those who enter from abroad wear masks when traveling on airplanes, trains, ships, intercity buses, and while on federal property.
 The same executive order builds upon a CDC order that requires all international travelers (including U.S. citizens and legal permanent residents) to produce proof of a negative COVID-19 test taken within 3 days prior to entry or proof of recovery and to comply with applicable CDC guidance and recommendations.
 Currently the CDC advises travelers to self-quarantine for seven days upon arrival and to consider getting a new COVID-19 test within three to five days.
 These are not yet mandated steps unless specified by a state or locality, but some news reports indicate that quarantine and retesting requirements may be coming.

 - CDC’s FAQ provides information about the new requirement for proof of negative COVID-19 test or recovery from COVID-19 for all air passengers arriving in the United States.

 - National Interest Exceptions for Certain Travelers from the Schengen Area, United Kingdom, and Ireland.
-Note that this webpage was last updated prior to the Biden Administration.
+Note that this webpage was last updated prior to the Biden Administration and a separate page consolidates all COVID-19 Travel Restrictions and Exceptions, which includes India as of early May 2021.
 U.S. petitioners should contact the beneficiary’s nearest U.S. embassy or consulate to inquire about a national interest exception and be prepared to present a strong case for how an exception would “assist with the [U.S.] economic recovery from the COVID-19 pandemic and bolster key components of our transatlantic relationship.”